Adult Education Program Overview

 Please note: you MUST show a non-expired State ID at the time of orientation.
 Due to COVID safety protocols and check-in procedures, it is recommended that you arrive approximately ten (10) minutes prior to your reserved time slot.

-If you are 16 or 17 years old, please contact our office at 706-641-5628 and leave your name, age, and phone number and we will return your call.
+If you are 16 or 17 years old, please refer to this enrollment form, for detailed information and contact our office at 706-641-5628 and leave your name, age, and phone number and we will return your call.

 We hope to hear from you soon!**